TELIBO/LoginPage/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by [Sanjay Sajnani].

 Feel free to modify and use this code according to your needs.
 Contributions are welcome!